Top Social Media in Japan – Updated 2026

 There are also some local competitors such as Wantedly which focuses more on jobs.

-11. Note (9.38 million Users)
+11. Note (10 million Members)

 Note, is a website that allows Japanese users to create their own niche blogs and have discussion.
 It’s a popular platform in Japan, and users create Notes on various topics such as travel, diaries, child-rearing, food, business and hobbies.
-Users can monetise their content by setting up a paid subscription model for their followers.
+Users can monetise their content by setting up a paid subscription model for their followers (Members).
 Note is a versatile platform, and recently, many corporate businesses have started to write blogs on the platform.
 Note Japan can be used as a way to get your brand known among niche business and lifestyle communities.

-12. Ameblo (22 million Visitors)
+12. Ameblo (29 million Visitors)

 Ameblo is a popular blogging platform in Japan that was created by CyberAgent in 2004.
 Although its popularity has decreased in recent years, many active bloggers remain on the platform.
 On Ameblo, you can still find influencers, celebrities, diaries, and business blogs.
 Often, Ameblo can be a good place for creating long-tail content for your business.

 It is also worth noting that AI tools are increasingly used to generate virtual influencers, such as Japan’s own AI model, Imma.
 As a business, you can use these tools to make your content more relevant and engaging for Japanese users.
-Platforms might also offer AI-based insights into trends and customer preferences, which can help you refine your strategy.

 3. Social commerce and influencer marketing

-As social media influencers and traditional media figures play an important role in Japanese users’ buying choices, influencer marketing will continue to play an important role in 2025.
+As social media influencers and traditional media figures play an important role in Japanese users’ buying choices, influencer marketing will continue to play an important role in 2026.
 If you sell products, integrating them into social platforms with localised content and trusted payment systems is essential.
 Working with niche creators who focus on specific topics and share relatable content will also be important to connect more authentically with loyal customers.

 4. Social media as a source of news and information: Importance of Social SEO